ankurvdev/stencil/docs/Runtime.md

 # Runtime
+- Binary Protocol for Transactions and Mutators
+- Transactions

 - Protocol
-  - Binary Protocol for Transactions and Mutators
   - Reader/Writer/Streams.
 Ability to allow protocol to dictate whats the preferred medium
     - Sometimes reading from buffers is faster than streams due to allowing random access and lookahead
     - List Examples